An explicit presentation of the centre of the restricted rational Cherednik algebra: The symmetric group

 The goal of this section is to prove that the right hand side of \eqref{equation9} is in fact isomorphic to $A(\lambda)^+$.
 This is not obvious as the rings $A(\lambda)^+$ are the endomorphism rings of the baby Verma modules whereas the right hand side of \eqref{equation8} is a quotient of the endomorphism ring of the Verma module.
-The majority of the rest of this section will be spent proving the following isomorphism.
+We do not prove an equivalent statement for $A(\lambda)^-$, it will be enough for us to prove the following isomorphisms

 Let